carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 teaching: 10
 exercises: 10
 questions:
-- "What is R and why is it important to learn it?"
+- "What is R, and why is important to learn to use it?"
 - "What types of data does the R language has?"

 objectives: